erikeldridge/app-quality-cookbook/tools/unix.md

 ## Motivation

-Unix and the Unix-like Linux are widely used
+Unix and the Unix-like Linux are widely used.

-For example, Mac OS X is a Unix operating system, and web servers commonly use a Linux OS.
+For example, Mac's are commonly used for development, and OS X is a Unix operating system.

 ## Goals

-Gain experience with Unix syntax
+* Install
+* Dive in

+## Prerequisites

+* Vagrant

 ## Steps

+### Install

+The [virtual machine associated with this book](tools/vagrant.md) will manage installation.
+Please refer to the [machine's configuration](../Vagrantfile) for more details.

+### Dive in

 1. Open a terminal
-1. SSH into your vagrant instance
+1. SSH into your virtual machine
 ```
 vagrant ssh
 ```